MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/general-ledger/financial-reporting-getting-started.md

 | Generate financial reports            | Generate financial reports            | CEO, CFO, Accountant                                                            |
 | View financial reports                | Review financial performance          | None assigned                                                                   |

-After a user is added or a role is changed, the user should be able to access financial reporting within a few minutes.
+After a user is added or a role is changed, the user should be able to access Financial reporting within a few minutes.

 > [!NOTE]
 > The sysadmin role is added to all roles in financial reporting.